 I do a multi-phase patch test and overall test because, girlfriend, I’m nothing if not thorough.
-I first test a small amount of product behind my earlobe so that I can see if my skin reacts but it’s also mostly hidden.
+I first test a small amount of product behind my earlobe so that I can see if my skin reacts, but that area is mostly hidden so it’s not a big deal if there is a little irritation.
 I leave the product on for as long as I would if I was actually using it on my face.
 So if it’s a moisturizer, I leave it on all day then wash it off at night.
 If it’s a treatment that you’re supposed to leave on for 15 minutes then wash off, I do that.
 If it’s a sleeping mask, I leave it on overnight.
 If I don’t see any irritation after that test, I move onto Phase 2.
 But if I do see or feel irritation at any point, I stop using the product.

 For Phase 2, I put a small amount of the product on the back of my jawline on the left side of my face.
 I do the second patch test on my face, because that skin is different–and generally more sensitive–than the area behind my ear.
 I choose the left side of my jaw because I wear my hair parted on the right, so it covers or shadows the left side of my face.
 If you wear your hair down or if you have bangs, you can find your own hiding spot!
 I once again leave the product on for the directed amount of time.
 If I’m irritation-free after Phase 2, it’s onto the final phase.